Skip to content

 Hylimo walks through the diagram from left to right, and then from top to bottom.

-First, declare all participants (instance, actor) in the order you want to display them as they will be positioned on the x axis in this order:
+First, declare all participants (participant, instance, actor, component) in the order you want to display them as they will be positioned on the x axis in this order:

 This example creates three participants, reading from left to right as Bob, Shop and lastly a user called Admin.

-Both event and participant names will be registered as variables if they didn't exist already.
+Participant names will be registered as variables if they didn`t exist already.
 In case they existed already, the existing name takes precedence.
 If their name is already used by something else, you can assign the result of these functions to a variable of your own choosing:

-Sometimes, you want to send messages where some time delta happens in between.
+Sometimes, you want to send messages at specific positions or with time delays.

-Now, we have the basic knowledge to go on with the remaining features that are all relative to the latest event.
+Now, we have the basic knowledge to go on with the remaining features.

 Interacting with participants

-There is a bunch of things you can do with participants, depending on if there is a latest defined event:
+There is a bunch of things you can do with participants:

-• you can postpone the creation of a participant by defining it after an event:
+• you can postpone the creation of a participant:

 • You can destroy a participant: